Essay Subject

 Eligibility

-ALL High School students as of the Essay Submission Deadline (See below) are eligible.
+High School students as of the Contest Deadline (See below) are eligible.

 Font and Page Style